Shaaali/identity-apps/docs/guides/conditional-auth/README.md

 ## Authentication script

 The authentication script, for configuring dynamic authentication flows in Asgardeo, is a functional language, which is similar to Javascript.
 You can configure the script using the script editor in the Asgardeo console.
-You can either use a template or write a custom script.
+You can either use a [template](#script-templates) or <a :href="$withBase('/guides/conditional-auth/write-your-first-script/')">write a custom script</a>.

 This scripting language supports a set of inbuilt [functions](./api-reference#utility-functions) and [objects](./api-reference#object-reference).
 A simple conditional authentication script will look like the following: